MaxThom/mir/book/src/using_mir/device_sdk.md

 	osSignal := make(chan os.Signal, 1)
 	signal.Notify(osSignal, syscall.SIGINT, syscall.SIGTERM)
 	<-osSignal

+  cancel()
+	wg.Wait()
 ```

 Protobuf needs a bit of getting used to, but it is a powerful tool.
-The generated code will help you to interact with the server in a type safe way as well, give high performance and provides a great developper experience.
+The generated code will help you interact with the server in a type safe way, give high performance and provides a great developper experience.

-You will used the code generation command often so it is a good idea to add it to a Makefile, task or a script.
+You will use the code generation command often so it is a good idea to add it to a Makefile, task or a script.

 From this point on, everything is setup to start building!